 New jet agitation hydroseeders can cost as little as $3,000 for a very small machine.
 Prices quickly escalate north of $150,000 with the largest mechanical agitation hydroseeders.
-It’s a significant investment, but depending on the jobs your bidding, you must have the right sized machine.
+It’s a significant investment, but depending on the jobs you’re bidding on, you must have the right-sized machine.
 A small- to medium-sized landscaping company could consider three possibilities:

 - Purchase a smaller, used machine to test the waters and bid only jobs that the unit can handle efficiently.
 This method opens the door to growth and expansion through new business without jumping into the deepest end of the pool right away.

 - Develop a business plan around jobs that require a larger machine.
 Maybe your landscaping business is on the cusp of significant growth, but it needs the right equipment to handle larger jobs.
 Starting with a bit more allows your business to go after bigger jobs.